Halodi/halodi-controller/README.md

 To communicate with the robot, use the API found at [halodi-messages](https://github.com/Halodi/halodi-messages).
 This simulator has built-in ROS2 support.

+### Updating

+Download an unpack the newer version for your platform [here](https://github.com/Halodi/halodi-controller/releases).
+Run `InstallEveControllerPlugin` after unpacking.
+To switch between versions, run `InstallEveControllerPlugin` and restart all applications that depend on it.

 ## ROS2/Gazebo Quick start installation

 Prerequisites: